 Dating Advice by Jen Zajac, IMF

-So you have a date -- regardless of your gender, and if you were asked or did the asking, it’s likely you have some pre-date butterflies.
+So you have a date -- regardless of your gender and if you were asked or did the asking, it’s likely you have some pre-date butterflies.
 We all have a desire to be perceived in our best light ("charming", if you will), and the pressure of ‘getting everything right’ on our first impression (or first few impressions) can be stressful.
 It’s human to want to be liked, and many often fret about saying the wrong thing or coming across the wrong way (especially if we have already established that we do indeed have an interest in the other party).
+The most charming dates are those that show genuine interest in getting to know their dates.

 Here are some pointers on how to be a charming date: